 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Greenville experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.2 months, from May 22 to September 27, during which time the comfort level is muggy, oppressive, or miserable at least 20% of the time.
-The muggiest day of the year is July 28, with muggy conditions 78% of the time.
+The month with the most muggy days in Greenville is July, with 23.1 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Greenville experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 6.7 months, from October 26 to May 16, with average wind speeds of more than 5.0 miles per hour.
 The windiest month of the year in Greenville is March, with an average hourly wind speed of 6.1 miles per hour.